StrongMind/culture/tech_sessions/cohorts/topics/user_stories.md

 * Overly verbose user stories
 * User stories depending on other user stories in the same sprint

-11. Understand the Why
+## Understand the Why
 1. The Purpose
 2. Assumptions
 3. Expectations

-12. Defining Done
+## Defining Done

+The Definition of Done is an agreed-upon set of items that must be completed before any user story can be considered complete.

+The difference between acceptance criteria is that this would apply to *all* user stories.

 1. Boundaries
 2. Getting to Acceptance
 3. What's Needed
-13. Focus on Value
+## Focus on Value

+A user story should articulate how a piece of work will deliver a particular value back to the customer

 1. Customer Value
 2. Simplicity
 3. Full Slice
-14. Think Holistically
+##  Think Holistically

 1. Current System
 2. Other Systems
 3. Other Stakeholders